aambrioso1/presentations/programming_hcc_2022/programming_for_math_HCC_2022.md

 Goals
 *  Advocate for the importance of open source resources to society.
 *  Show that coding can be a useful tool for a mathematics teacher.
-*  Give at least one example a teacher who can code could use in a Calculus class.
+*  Give at least one example a teacher could use in a Calculus class with minimal effort.
-*  Advocate for the for the importance of coding to society
+*  Advocate for the importance teachers advocating for the importance of coding to society.
 *  Give teachers some knowledge of Python they can share with students.
-*  Give teachers some modern examples of how mathematics (vectors and calculus) are used (specifically for machine learning)
+*  Give teachers some modern examples of how mathematics (vectors and calculus) are used (specifically for machine learning).

 #### Topics
 * Introduction to Python